OpenSextant/Xponents/Xlayer/README.md

 we have a very basic ability to provision the Xponent extraction as REST services.

+In this package is a REST server and several test clients in Java and Python which demonstrate how to call the extraction service and parse the results.

 version 0.1
 -----------
 - Expose PlaceGeocoder capability: geocode text, yielding